 Soon, the Out of Work Optician began to show at different shows locally, and sold everything he printed, with orders for more.
 People didn't know about Lettra Paper and deep dish debossing then, they just liked his work and the pretty colours.
 Black.
 Red.
 And sometimes, Blue.
 And more black.
 The Out of work Optican was pleased, and finally happy at his work, something that he had not enjoyed in 18 years as an Optician, which was one reason why he was Out of Work.

 I would like to say that Heirloom Press lived happily ever after.
 But it didn't.
 All good things must come to an end.
 Bad things too.
 Living expenses were mounting faster than the Press was generating income because of the show frequency and elevating prices.
-The Out of Work Optician began to realise that he needed to float a loan to see Heirloom Press through long enough to build up a cash reserve to negotiate a 30 day billing cycle.
-But the bank wanted to see a full time job, so the Out of Work Optician sadly became a Working Optician, donned his chain mail and armour, and charged off into the violent world of Retail Optics, possibly never to return again.
+The Out of Work Optician began to realise that he needed to float a loan to see Heirloom Press through long enough to build up a cash reserve to negotiate for a longer billing cycle.
+The bank wanted to see a full time job, so the Out of Work Optician, sadly. became a Working Optician, donned his chain mail and armour, and charged off into the violent world of Retail Optics, possibly never to return again.

 One day during a lull in the Battle, the Optican happened upon a little Settlement.
 He noticed that they had a broken press and no printer.
 He inquired if they would like to have Heirloom Press, still in Palm Harbour?
 "Yes", they said, "And can we have YOU too?"

 The kindly Optician took off his helmet and smiled.
-"Yes," he said.
-"You had me at Heidelberg."
+"Yes."

 And to this day, the Optician still works the Press at the Settlement.
 And now, we hear, he is starting up his own press again.
 Has he left the violent world of Retail Optics?
 Is he Out of Work and Happy once again?

 Here is my old Logo.
-Happy times.
+Happy times in Palm Harbor!.
 Nice presses.
 Good people.
-Great rotisserie chicken.
+Great rotisserie chicken (Ya Ya's Chicken!).

 This was one of my Christmas Cards from "Christmas Under the Oaks", a show that was regularly held on the campus of St. Petersburg Community College.
 These samples were actually part of the "rejects" that I held on to for other uses.
 I sold all my exemplary copies.
 The centre design was hand tinted with Berol Prismacolour.
 I'll see if I have one left somewhere.
 I came across a few of these recently.